 Download this AAC activity as a PDF here: AAC Everyday_ Exercise

-No playgrounds, no gym time, no playing with friends.
 Without their regular dose of physical activities, kids are likely to channel their energies elsewhere.
-This can spell disaster and create quite a ruckus in the house if they don’t have structured activities to satiate their adrenaline cravings.
+Structured activities also satiate their adrenaline cravings.

 Exercise not only engages kids but can also lift your spirits up as it’s a great stress buster.
-Think you don’t have enough time with the additional responsibilities you’ve been taking on due to school closures?
 How about making exercise a family activity?
 Even better, how about using exercise time to communicate and model language using AAC?
-This way, you’re getting two of your important goals for the day met at the same time. 👍
+This way, you’re getting two of your important goals met at the same time. 👍

 Say Hello to Your New Instructor